Low Oil Pressure: I Changed My Oil Pump, Now What?

 Old, worn bearings can create oil pressure issues as well.
 As your bearings wear, clearance space increases, which increases the amount of oil used.
 This, in turn, decreases the overall oil pressure.

 Contaminants in your oil (coolant, fuel, air, etc.) can alter the oil viscosity and how it flows through your engine.
 If this seems to be what's causing your engine problems, you'll need to identify the source of the contamination to solve the problem.

 Make sure you've checked the oil levels in your engine.
 If your pressure is low, you might simply have to put in more oil.
 If your engine is consuming large amounts of oil, you may have a larger engine problem.

 Even if your oil pump is new, if it wasn't installed correctly, you'll still be experiencing problems.
 We have an earlier post that details various ways a poorly installed oil pump can cause you trouble.
 If you're experiencing low pressure after installing a new pump, verify that it has been installed correctly.

 Similar to worn bearings, an older engine will consume more oil, leading to a decrease in oil pressure.
 In some cases, you'll need to completely rebuild your engine.

 Low Oil Pressure Following an Engine Rebuild

 Sometimes, we hear operators complain that they're still experiencing poor oil pressure after rebuilding their engine.
 Ideally, a rebuild would help fix this, but a few factors might prevent it.
 Improper break-in, for instance, could cause low oil pressure.
 Similarly, not following proper oil change procedures could negatively impact your oil pressure.
 To learn more about these, check out our Diesel Engine Break-in Guide.

-> Experiencing low oil pressure and considering a new oil pump or rebuild kit?
+Experiencing low oil pressure and considering a new oil pump or engine rebuild kit?
 You can always request a quote online or call us at 844-215-3406 to speak with one of our certified techs.